-All-in-One WP Migration: This plugin does a couple things.
+All-in-One WP Migration: This plugin does a couple of things.
 It allows you to fully back up your whole site and migrate it to a new WordPress host.
-But that back up can also just be used to restore your site on your current host.
-It has saved me a couple times!
+But that backup can also just be used to restore your site on your current host.
+It has saved me a couple of times!

 Anti-Spam Pro: Anti-spam Pro plugin blocks spam in comments.
 It distinguishes automatic and manually submitted comments and uses different spam checks to block spam.
 Seems to be doing its job!

 Broken Link Checker: This plugin constantly scans all the links on your site, and reports if any of them have broken.
 For example, let's say one of your affiliate links stops working…it will alert you!
 Then you can easy replace the link, and even the link text, right there on the BLC display page!